If you were born in the fifties and sixties, you probably can remember a time when tobacco products were heavily advertised on television and radio.

 Today, Backwoods has earned its place as the most popular wrap of choice as one of the most popular domestic cigars - prompting multiple cigar manufacturers to come up with their own versions of the natural leaf wrapped cigar and natural tobacco with an unfinished head.

 Between the years of 1995 and 2005, Backwoods became very popular with the hip hop community.
 The East coast and West coast had never agreed on blunt choice.
 The East always favored Dutch, White Owl and Phillies, while the West coast predominantly smoked Swisher Sweets.

-But the South's influence on hip-hop over the last couple of decades have brought Backwoods to the masses and has since become the blunt of choice throughout the country.
+But the South's influence on hip-hop over the last couple of decades have brought Backwoods to the masses and has since become the frayed end - blunt of choice throughout the country.

 Several rappers have mentioned Backwoods in their songs – such as Drake's "Hotline Bling" and Notorious B.I.G.'s "Long Kiss Goodnight" You may remember the rapper Mac Dre who told the world 'You can take your Swisher Sweet to the face / I'mma go get me a Backwood and roll me an eighth,' - and there are dozens more rappers that acknowledge the popular cigars in their lyrics.